-staying safe and connected when social media rules change
+staying safe and connected now social media rules have changed

 Save to your toolkit

-While there are still some details to work through, here are some ways to stay safe, protect your privacy, and stay close with your friends ahead of the changes coming into effect on December 10.
+Here are some ways to stay safe, protect your privacy, and stay close with your friends now that the changes have come into effect.

-If your account changes or disappears, it can feel tricky to stay in touch with friends.
+If your account has changed or disappeared, it might feel tricky to stay in touch with friends.
 Here’s how to keep connections strong:

 • Share contact info carefully.